 A visit to the museum will have families gawking over Austria’s largest collection of historical European toys, including everything from antique dolls and dollhouses to paper theatres, puzzles, tin and pewter figures, and moving model railways.

-Luckily, the toys on exhibit aren’t just for show; the museum also includes several items that kids can tinker with.
+Most exhibits here are positioned at children’s eye level as a museum especially made for children.
+Luckily, the toys on exhibit aren’t just for show; the museum also includes several items kids can tinker with.
 A tiny toy display, a children’s library, a labyrinth, and a cinema are also available at the museum.

-Aside from the permanent exhibits and play areas, the Toy Museum presents special exhibitions on a range of fascinating themes that are sure to pique everyone’s interest.
+Aside from the permanent exhibits and play areas, the Toy Museum presents special exhibitions on various fascinating themes that will pique everyone’s interest.
 On some days of the week, the museum also organizes spectacular puppet shows.